-1970 AMC Mark
+1970 AMC Mark Donohue

 or is it?
 Donosizing 70 Javelins

-Rosette rivets $100; New Door tag $20, Rear spoiler $300.
-Ram Air Y duct $50, ram air trim $175, vacuum actuator $150, circle duct $500.
+Rosette rivets $100; New Door tag $30, Rear spoiler $300.
+Ram Air Y duct $150, ram air trim $250, vacuum actuator $250, circle duct $500.
 Ram Air hood $750.
 Making a Donohue Javelin for under $1500....priceless!

 2501 'officially' produced in 1970.
 You could walk into your friendly AMC dealership and ask for a Ram Air hood, and ducktail spoiler.
 Big deal.
 And even AM

-Here is a well known Dealer Memo by E. B. Brogan, AMC;s Marketing Director authorizing dealerships to MAKE THEIR OWN.....at the DEALERSHIP.
+Original AMC Dealer Memo by E. B. Brogan, AMC;s Marketing Director authorizing dealerships to MAKE THEIR OWN.....at the DEALERSHIP.

 American Motors was in financial trouble (as usual) in 1970 for a variety of reasons, they suffered a 2nd quarter loss of $10 million dollars (in 1970 dollars!!!) or 41 cents per share.
 A massive labor strike in which production of 36,000 vehicles was lost.
 No cars being built, see Production Totals.
 In the First Quarter alone, AMC lost a whopping $15.6 million dollars, resulting in a neat loss in the first 1/2 of the fiscal year of a stunning $25 million dollars.
 These losses had no benefit of tax credit.
 The AFL-CIO strike crippled AMC and plants were closed for five weeks in the fall.
 Besides the 36,000 vehicles lost, AMC also lost $23 million and more importantly, momentum in the market at a really critical time.
 Imagine that.
 Let's say each lost car of the 36,000 was a 1970 Javelin for $4000.
 That is $1.4 million in 1970 dollars.
 Let's say each lost car was top of the line Ambassador at $5000.
 That is a staggering $1.8 million dollars.
 AMC had just paid $40 Mil for Willys for Jeep rights, but the strike is what stands out, along with slow car sales, sans the new Hornet which dealerships were having trouble keeping in stock; and later in the calendar year the Gremlin (shown at debut at NY Autoshow April 1st, 1970)